Malta Gay Travel

 The Gay Travel Experience: Malta

-More gay travelers around the world are adding Malta to their travel list every year as they see the country topping lists of gay-friendly summer destinations.
+More and more gay travelers around the world are adding Malta to their travel list each year, especially as they see the country topping lists of gay-friendly summer destinations.

 Malta’s gay life is on the smaller side, but it isn’t difficult to find.
 LGBT tourists love vacationing in Malta and the summer months are especially popular.
 I saw plenty of gay couples at the hotel pool, along beaches, and at local beach clubs.